What to Expect

 Your First Visit

 Patient care is the priority at the LLUSD student clinics.
 Our student dentists and dental hygienists, with the oversight of dental faculty, work together to assess your dental care needs.
 The initial assessments focus on obtaining medical and dental history, radiographs (x-rays) and photos to determine your dental needs.
-There is a small charge ($21) for these evaluations.

 Some patients may not be eligible for dental treatment at our pre-doctoral student clinic.
 If treatment needs exceed the experience level of our student dentists, an instructor will be happy to refer you to one of our advanced specialty resident or faculty clinics.